3DGenomes/METALoci/docs/tutorial.rst

 .. note::

-    If you happen to have a very big signal file (i.e. very high resolution ChIP-Seq data for a lot of different marks), this script may take a long time to run and use a large amount of memory.
+    If you happen to have a very big signal file (i.e. very high resolution ChIP-seq data for a lot of different marks), this script may take a long time to run and use a large amount of memory.
 The biggest signal file that has been tested consisted of a 67 G ``.bed`` file with 11512 different signals.
 It required ~300 G of memory in an HPC environment and took ~30 hours to run.
 With a smaller signal file, the script should run in a few minutes